hatoo/oha/README.md

       --insecure                     Accept invalid certs.
       --connect-to <CONNECT_TO>      Override DNS resolution and default port numbers with strings like 'example.org:443:localhost:8443'
       --disable-color                Disable the color scheme.
+      --unix-socket <UNIX_SOCKET>    Connect to a unix socket instead of the domain in the URL.
+Only for non-HTTPS URLs.
   -h, --help                         Print help
   -V, --version                      Print version
 ```